Calculate temperature-dependent parameter values

 An

-object representing data from a Licor gas exchange measurement system.- temperature_response_parameters
+exdfobject representing data from a Licor gas exchange measurement system.- temperature_response_parameters

 A list, where each element describes the temperature response of a parameter value.
 The name of each element must be the name of the parameter.
 Each element must be a list itself, whose named elements must include the type of temperature response function to use (

-), and the values of necessary temperature response parameters.
+type), thee units of the parameter (units), and the values of necessary temperature response parameters.
 See below for more details.- tleaf_column_name

 The name of the column in

-that contains the leaf temperature in units ofdegrees C
+exdf_objthat contains the leaf temperature in units ofdegrees C.

 Details